A Walk Along The Limehouse Cut Canal

 Continue along the towpath and under the railway line.

 The arches of the railway were engineered by Robert Stephenson and G P Bidder in 1840 to form the second oldest urban railway viaduct in the world.
-It was built to carry the London and Blackwall Railway between the City and the Blackwall river ferry.
-The carriages were originally rope hauled by stationary engines at either end of the line.
-Within 9 years the line was using steam engines and provided goods and passenger services until 1962.
-The viaduct was unused for 25 years until passenger services returned on the Docklands Light Railway.
+It was built to carry the London and Blackwall Railway between the City and the Blackwall river ferry which provided a service to Gravesend.
+The carriages were originally rope hauled by stationary engines at either end of the line – steam was judged to be too much of a fire risk in view of the many timber yards and ropeworks the line would pass.
+However within 9 years the line had been converted to steam haulage.
+A 15 minute interval service was run and in the early 1850s some trains ran non-stop between Fenchurch Street and the Blackwall ferry covering the 3.5 mile journey in just 5 minutes.
+The line provided goods and passenger services until 1962 and the viaduct was unused for 25 years until passenger services returned on the Docklands Light Railway.

-After passing under the railway bridge on your right you will see the tall clock tower of Hawksmoor's St Anne's Church.
+On your right after passing under the railway you will see the tall clock tower of Hawksmoor’s St Anne’s Church.
 The church has the right to fly the White Ensign which is normally reserved for ships of the Royal Navy and the clock is a special maritime timepiece.
-To visit ascend the stairs at the Commercial Road Bridge in front of you and turn right into Newell Street, the church is a few metres along on your left.
+To visit ascend the stairs at the Britannia Bridge in front of you and turn right into Newell Street, the church is a few metres along on your left.

-The main gates of the Britannia Lock built in 1853 used to be at either side of Commercial Road Bridge.
-The year after the lock was built the Regent's Canal Company took control of the Limehouse Cut and built a connecting link into the Limehouse Basin.
+Commercial Road crosses the canal on the brick arch Britannia Bridge.
+Constructed between 1851 and 1853 this is the oldest bridge passing over the canal.
+The Britannia Lock was built at the same time with its main gates at either side of the bridge.
+The year after the lock was built the Regent’s Canal Company took control of the Limehouse Cut and built a connecting link into the Limehouse Basin.
 This connection was filled in again in 1864.
-The Britannia Lock gates were removed because, according to a report of 1893, they were "useless".
+The Britannia Lock gates were removed because, according to a report of 1893, they were “useless”.
 On the left just after the bridge the remains of a sluice gate can be seen.
 This vertical guillotine gate was added by British Waterways in 1948 but was removed in the 1990s.

 After Commercial Road the canal curves gently to the right to orientate itself for its straight stretch to Bow Locks.
 On your left you pass old council flats, Our Lady's School and then the new flats of Copenhagen Place.
 In front of the new flats are moorings for houseboats.
 The canal soon passes under Burdett Road (maps show that Burdett Road was constructed somewhere between 1861 and 1868).